LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 All of these are closely related to the gregarious instinct that causes racism, ethnicism, and ultra-nationalism.
 They are also linked to far-right ideologies and the glorification of scoundrels.
 They are different leaves of the same weed.

-Read DO NOT HONOR VILLAINS!, but rather those who have fought for a better world.
+Read DO NOT HONOR VILLAINS!
+But rather those who have fought for a better world

 In fact, decolonization did not end until a few decades ago, in the 1970s.
 And since there are still millions of people with expansionist aspirations and history tends to be cyclical like a Ferris wheel, unless there is a profound change of mentality in the majority of people, it is wise not to lower our guard and to apply root solutions:

 • Repress those instincts.
 It is good to be ourselves and live according to our nature, provided it does not cause harm to innocent people.
-Imperialism/belligerence is one of the ten beads of a necklace that tightens around our neck, from which hangs a pendant with the following inscription:
+Imperialism/warmongering is one of the ten beads of a necklace that tightens around our neck, from which hangs a pendant with the following inscription:

 Decalogue of Evil